tomjamescn/gotmpl/README.md

 - [x] using [Mustache](https://mustache.github.io/) sytanx for template file
 - [x] support placeholder in folder name
 - [x] json file, yaml file and input arguments as binding data
-- [ ] summary for all placeholder
+- [x] summary for all placeholder
-- [ ] comment support for placeholder
+- [x] comment support for placeholder
-- [ ] git repository as template path
+- [x] git repository as template path, support https:// http:// git:// ssh:// protocals
 - may be more...

 # install